Microphlebectomy Vein Treatment

 The actual damaged veins are taken out, so that particular vein cannot return!
 We usually recommend treating veins in a stepwise fashion.
 This would include ablating the larger veins first.
 This way the incompetent valves that caused the vein damage are removed prior to the phlebectomy, so it cannot make new ones.

-If you live in the South Hills of Pittsburgh, our vein Dr is near you.
+If you live in the South Hills of Pittsburgh, our vein Doctor is near you.
 He is well trained with many years of Vein experience.
 Appointments are usually available within a day or two and easily scheduled around your work schedule.
-We have a certified Vascular Lab as well as well trained certified RVT’s-Registered Vascular Technicians who perform the doppler Ultrasound exam.
+We have a certified Vascular Lab as well as trained certified RVT’s-Registered Vascular Technicians who perform the Doppler Ultrasound exam.